[Home ] [Archive] [ فارسی ]

 PEC 2025, 13(26): 119-138 Back to browse issues page

-Ecological stability based on the changes of biological and chemical soil parameters inside and outside the exclosure of Serdol Khalkhal rangeland
+Ecological sustainability based on changes in biological and chemical soil parameters inside and outside the protected area of Sardol rangelands in Khalkhal

 Sanaz Yousefvand1 , Ardavan Ghorbani * , Vadod Rostamnejad3 , Mehdi Moamri4 , Jaber Sharifi5 , Akbar Qavidel6 , Narjes Rostami7